ashblue/oyster-package-generator/src/templates/README.md

 All commits should be made using [Commitizen](https://github.com/commitizen/cz-cli) (which is automatically installed when running `npm install`).
 Commits are automatically compiled to version numbers on release so this is very important.
 PRs that don't have Commitizen based commits will be rejected.

-To make a commit type the following into a terminal from the root
+To make a commit type the following into a terminal from the root.

 ```bash
 npm run commit